open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 git pull && make rm && make containers && make
 {% endhighlight %}

-Assuming you're pulling your changes from a development git repo.
+assuming you pull your changes from a development git repo.

 ## Create the Django Components of a Service